 Research areas at Cornell which utilize Cadence software include the following:

 - Cornell Electron Storage Ring

 - Superconducting Radio-Frequency R&D

 - Electron and Positron Beam Position Monitor

 - Muon Anomalous Magnetic Moment Experiment

 LEPP and CHESS, under the umbrella organization CLASSE, share one building, accelerator, running schedule, and network connection to the rest of the university.
-Their major long term research project is an Energy Recovery Linac, or ERL, on which researchers and students are using Cadence for electronics design tasks.
-(Wherever possible, financial administration, resources, facilities, outreach, network technology, and software licenses are shared by both units under CLASSE).
+Their long term research projects include basic research in accelerator physics, high-energy physics, and photon science, for which researchers and students are using Cadence for electronics design tasks.
+Financial administration, resources, facilities, network technology, and software licenses are shared by all research projects under CLASSE.
 Although LEPP and CHESS receive substantial support from the NSF and NIH (in the case of CHESS), a significant fraction of the support for each of these facilities comes from Cornell University general funds.
 Although CHESS, as a multidisciplinary research unit, has diverse participation by many academic departments at Cornell, LEPP comes under and is composed of faculty members of the Physics Department within the College of Arts and Sciences at Cornell.